-Under the Counter-Terrorism and Security Act 2015, there is a duty to safeguard vulnerable and at risk children by preventing them from being drawn into terrorism.
+Under the Counter-Terrorism and Security Act 2015, there is a duty to help prevent the risk of people becoming terrorists or supporting terrorism.
+This includes safeguarding learners from extremist ideologies and radicalisation to prevent them from being drawn into terrorism.
 This is known as the Prevent Duty.